 The benchmark goal times for the Elite runners were based on the times that were achieved in the inaugural trial run in 2015.
 Johardt van Heerden and AJ Calitz managed an FKT for the Rhino of 2 hrs 45 min and Tracy Zunckel and Su Don-Wauchope pulled off a FKT of 3 hrs 25 min.

 Based on the above FKT’s the goal times for the Elites were set at 3 hrs 30 min for the men and 4 hrs for the ladies.
 Each pledge that every participant receives will be multiplied by the number of minutes they are under their respective goal time.
 So for instance, if Johardt runs a 2 hrs 45 min then all his pledges would be multiplied by 45 (minutes), this means that if you had pledged R1 on Johardt you would be liable for a R45 donation.

-Each runner and VIP will have their profile uploaded to the website and their pledges will be visible on their own Pledge page.
+Each of the Elite Runners and Influential People will have their profile uploaded to the website and their pledges will be visible on their own Pledge page.

 The reason that the funds will be divided between Rhinos and Bearded Vultures is that the Rhino Peak itself is home to some of the last Bearded Vultures in the area and the species is now critically endangered.
 It is believed that the concept of two threatened species working together to save each other will capture the imagination.

 – You decide on the amount you would like to pledge for each minute that the participant is under their goal time